Ilchaffurin/Pipeline-RBMS/readme.md

 ##### Convert VCF files into CVS files

-If you want to change the files separators, modify the `;` in the string and insert the separator of interest
+If you want to change the files separators, you can modify the `;` in the string and insert the separator of interest

 Example:
-1. In the script the separators are indicated by `;` (semicolon)
+* In the script the separators are indicated by `;` (semicolon)

 ```
 bcftools query -f '%CHROM;%POS;%ID;%REF;%ALT;%QUAL;%FILTER\n' ${file_id}${data_type}calls.vfc -o ${file_id}${data_type}_calls.csv -H
 ```

-2. In the example the separators are indicated by `,` (commas)
+* In the example the separators are indicated by `,` (comma)

 ```
 bcftools query -f '%CHROM,%POS,%ID,%REF,%ALT,%QUAL,%FILTER\n' ${file_id}${data_type}calls.vfc -o ${file_id}${data_type}_calls.csv -H